complexdatacollective/Architect/README.md

 - Note: must be running on port 3000.

-2. `npm run preelectron:dev` (in another terminal session)
+2. `npm run preelectron:dev` Copies the electron source to `./electron-dev` (in another terminal session)

-- Copies the electron source to `./electron-dev`
+- Note: This step only needs to be taken when setting up the repo for the first time, or when bumping the version number.

 3. `npm run dev:electron` Runs the electron app from there